-The award ceremonies took place at the Tenth International Conference on Climate Change, an event hosted by The Heartland Institute and cosponsored by some 25 other organizations.
 The Climate Change Awards are not all from The Heartland Institute.
-Most awards have different sponsors, and Heartland only provides logistical support.
-Heartland created and hosts this Web site to promote award winners and award sponsors and to encourage others to sponsor awards and nominate candidates.
+Many awards have different sponsors, and Heartland only provides logistical support.
+Heartland created and hosts this website to promote award winners and award sponsors and to encourage others to sponsor awards and nominate candidates.